 The UK are the Biggest Internet Buyers of Legal Highs and Prescription Drugs Globally

-The global drug survey conducted in 2014, showed that the UK were the biggest internet drug buyers around the world.
+The where to buy lasix online conducted in 2014, showed that the UK were the biggest internet drug buyers around the world.
 This is staggering considering how small the UK is in comparison to other countries.
 It also reflects how big a part the internet plays in sustaining addiction and the purchase of illicit drugs and so called “legal highs”

 As there are so many legal highs and ex legal highs available on the market, physical symptoms can vary greatly.
 The best way to tell if someone is abusing or is addicted to a drug is to observe their behaviours.

 Signs and symptoms of legal high drug abuse and addiction include:

 Being secretive and distant